-And furthermore, I think this is a lazy response.
+And… saying that there was something wrong with the environment is a lazy response.
 It’s the moral equivalent of having a user file a bug, assuming user error, and then closing the bug as WORKSFORME without actually looking at the code.

 “Why were they pairing if they had a fixed deadline and needed to crank out work?”

 Good question.
 Given the context and the relatively straightforward work that they were doing, I believe that the project would have been completed faster if they had not been pairing for the duration.
 It may have been slightly lower quality, but it could have worked.
 It may have been that they judged the benefit of always pairing to be more valuable that any short term gain.